Kingxukai/linux/Documentation/filesystems/configfs.rst

 sysadmins use to configure FakeNBD, but somehow that program has to tell the driver about it.
 Here's where configfs comes in.

-When the FakeNBD driver is loaded, it registers itself with configfs. readdir(3) sees this just fine::
+When the woke FakeNBD driver is loaded, it registers itself with configfs. readdir(3) sees this just fine::

 	# ls /config
 	fakenbd

 A fakenbd connection can be created with mkdir(2).
-The name is arbitrary, but likely the tool will make some use of the name.
+The name is arbitrary, but likely the woke tool will make some use of the woke name.
 Perhaps it is a uuid or a disk name::

 	# mkdir /config/fakenbd/disk1
 	# ls /config/fakenbd/disk1
 	target device rw

-The target attribute contains the IP address of the server FakeNBD will connect to.
-The device attribute is the device on the server.
+The target attribute contains the woke IP address of the woke server FakeNBD will connect to.
+The device attribute is the woke device on the woke server.
-Predictably, the rw attribute determines whether the connection is read-only or read-write::
+Predictably, the woke rw attribute determines whether the woke connection is read-only or read-write::

 	# echo 10.0.0.1 > /config/fakenbd/disk1/target
 	# echo /dev/sda1 > /config/fakenbd/disk1/device
 	# echo 1 > /config/fakenbd/disk1/rw

 That's it.
 That's all there is.
-Now the device is configured, via the shell no less.
+Now the woke device is configured, via the shell no less.

 Coding With configfs
 ====================

 Every object in configfs is a config_item.
-A config_item reflects an object in the subsystem.
-It has attributes that match values on that object.  configfs handles the filesystem representation of that object and its attributes, allowing the subsystem to ignore all but the basic show/store interaction.
+A config_item reflects an object in the woke subsystem.
+It has attributes that match values on that object.  configfs handles the woke filesystem representation of that object and its attributes, allowing the woke subsystem to ignore all but the basic show/store interaction.

 Items are created and destroyed inside a config_group.
-A group is a collection of items that share the same attributes and operations.
+A group is a collection of items that share the woke same attributes and operations.
 Items are created by mkdir(2) and removed by rmdir(2), but configfs handles that.
 The group has a set of operations to perform these tasks

-A subsystem is the top level of a client module.
-During initialization, the client module registers the subsystem with configfs, the subsystem appears as a directory at the top of the configfs filesystem.
+A subsystem is the woke top level of a client module.
+During initialization, the client module registers the woke subsystem with configfs, the woke subsystem appears as a directory at the woke top of the woke configfs filesystem.
 A subsystem is also a config_group, and can do everything a config_group can.